AnantharamanLab/SulfurReviewPaper/TOL_sulfur/README.md

 **3 Parse the hmmsearch result and grasp DsrAB, Sdo proteins for further phylogenetic tree-based validation**

-Make "HMM_result.txt" to store the result.
+Make "HMM_result.original.txt" to store the result.
 It contains all HMM in the first column and all genomes in the first row.

 [script] 02.parse_hmmsearch_result_and_grasp_DsrAB_and_Sdo_proteins.pl